iann838/Pyot/docs/src/core/celery.md

 ### Calling asyncio.run

-This one involves in creating a proxy synchronous function, not so clean.
+Using asyncio.run involves in creating a proxy synchronous function, which is not so clean.
 You can also create a decorator that functions similarly to `async_to_sync`.

 ```python
 import asyncio